BlueCannonBall/sockroute/README.md

         "host": "127.0.0.1", // Routes connections to a server on localhost (required) "port": 8000 // Routes using port 8000 (required) }
-} // Keep in mind, these comments are here for illustrative reasons and JSON does not normally support comments
+} // Keep in mind, these comments are here only for illustrative reasons and JSON does not normally support comments
 ```
 In the sample above, the socket router is set up to route all connections on port 8080 to 127.0.0.1:8000.
 Run sockroute with `./sockroute.py --config config.json`.
 If no configuration file is specified, sockroute looks for a file called config.json in the current directory.